ceresBakalite/similarity/README.md

 	    enhances performance on all but the smallest data sets
 	14. Applied command-line usage to enable the application to be called from an external assembly

-	The command-line takes zero, two or ten arguments.
+	The command-line takes zero, two or nine arguments.
 Zero arguments will launch the application, whereas any argument passed to the application will return an integer representing a percentage matching value

 	For example: